How to Choose an Experience Platform That Fits Your Architecture and Skills

 What features do your project require?
 Make sure you do not forget anything with our handy checklist.

-Content editors will work in the platform every day.
-Make sure it is user-friendly, with responsive design, clean organisation, and logical operations.
+Content editors will work on the platform every day.
+Guarantee that it is user friendly, with responsive design, clean organization, and logical operations.

 If you want to distribute your content in today’s fractured digital world, your CMS must support headless solutions through APIs.